 Saint Joseph’s has the ingenuity and agility to meet today’s unique challenges.
 These are extraordinary times, and we are preparing for many scenarios that the pandemic may present.
-In fact, we call our approach and mindset Hawk Hill Ready.
-Exhaustive preparation aside, our preference – and that of our students – is to be on campus and in person as much as possible.
+In fact, when we first returned to campus in the fall of 2020, we called our approach and mindset Hawk Hill Ready.
+Now, as we optimize that experience, we are forging Hawk Hill Ahead.
+Our preference – and that of our students – is to be on campus and in person as much as possible.
 We believe that a full campus experience enhances the education of the whole person – mind, body and spirit – and accentuates the student-faculty relationship while advancing research, scholarship and creative expression.

-With this in mind, we implemented a phased and measured return to campus, starting with expanded essential personnel in early June, a small pilot of on-ground summer classes in late June, followed by employees’ phased return over the summer, then the balance of our community for an on-ground fall start on Monday, August 24.
-We plan to continue in-person instruction throughout the Spring 2021 semester and will adopt a similar approach for our students’ return to campus in January.
+With this in mind, we implemented a phased and measured return to campus in the fall of 2020 and continued on ground, as planned, through Thanksgiving.
+We will continue in-person instruction throughout the spring 2021 semester and will adopt a similar approach for our students’ return to campus.

 This document overlays evolving health and safety guidance, with the latest government and agency recommendations, guidance and requirements, and specifies the University’s approach to a modified in-person campus experience.
 General health and safety guidance is followed as a normal course of business while additional measures may be needed, should there be times of significant community spread.

 The Health and Safety Plan includes information from nearly every corner of the University.
-These departments, offices and interested parties have provided input and/or reviewed the information specific to their areas of responsibility.
+Many departments, offices and interested parties have provided input and/or reviewed the information specific to their areas of responsibility.

-All community members should familiarize themselves with the plan and monitor communication from the University for updates.
+All community members are required to familiarize themselves with the plan and monitor communication from the University for updates.

 Although we can’t eliminate all risk of COVID-19 exposure and infection, the Saint Joseph’s community can work together to help reduce the risk by staying informed, following all signs and guidelines, and supporting others in following safer hygiene and distancing practices.